umich-cphds/lodi/README.md

 to learn how to use the method.

 ## Bugs
-If you encounter a bug, please open an issue in the 'Issues' tab on Github.
+If you encounter a bug, please open an issue on the [Issues](https://github.com/umich-cphds/lodi/issues) tab on Github.
 ## Contact
 For questions ot feedback, please email Jonathan Boss at <bossjona@umich.edu> or Alexander Rix <alexrix@umich.edu>.
 ## References